-On October 7th, runners and walkers flocked to campus for the 3rd Annual Golden Futures 5K Run and Walk.
-All proceeds directly benefit scholarship at Rock Valley and the morning continues to serve as a fun, family event for a great cause.
+- The RVC Foundation was the grateful recipient of many granting partnerships including gifts from the Community Foundation of Northern Illinois, The HAAS Foundation and Enbridge Energy. - In the fall of 2018, 263 scholarships were awarded to 218 deserving students. - Over \$76,000 was awarded to College programs to enhance the student experience. - On October 6, 2018, runners and walkers flocked to campus for the 4th Annual Golden Futures 5K Run and Walk.
+All proceeds directly benefit scholarships at Rock Valley and the morning continues to serve as a fun, family event for a great cause.